haxtra/kvstore-sqlite/README.md

 - everything is passed through JSON on the way in and out, so:
     - NaN, Infinity become nulls
     - no circular references
-    - if data is not jsonable, it will throw
+    - if data is not JSONable, it will throw

 ## Usage